PhoenixDigitalFX/DNEG-ML-Template/README.md

 - *resume_from_checkpoint* Path to a specific checkpoint to resume the training from.
 Cannot be use if --resume is enabled.

 ### Run Testing
-To run testing on a trained model, configure a test configuration with the name {experiment_name}_test.json in the experiment's folder.
+To run testing on a trained model, configure a test configuration with the name {experiment_name}_test.json in the experiment's run folder.
 See Example_test.json config template for reference. run_testing will load a checkpoint for the experiment and run inference on the testing data.

 Example usage: